History of Island Mountain Arts

 From Gold to Art

-The Wells-Barkerville-Bowron Lakes area has a long history of cultural excellence.
+The Wells-Barkerville-Bowron Lakes area on the Traditional Territory of the Lhtako Dené has a long history of artistic excellence.
 During the first Gold Rush in Canada in the 1860s, Barkerville was the largest settlement west of Chicago and north of San Francisco.
 Men and women came from all over the world hoping to build a better life in British Columbia’s Cariboo.
 They brought their music, art and culture: Barkerville’s public library was established as soon as a building was provided to house it; the Cariboo Literary Society met regularly; the Cariboo Amateur Dramatic Society presented their first productions in a saloon until they had raised enough money to build the Theatre Royal.